Sales Budgets For Next Year

 Typically, sales outsourcing greatly reduces the burden on your HR department, since the sales department is often the department with the highest turnover.
 The same goes for recruiting, for the same reasons.
 Other costs that may be reduced or eliminated by moving to an outsourced sales model are those associated with running a physical sales office, such as office rent, IT support, technology and licensing.
 Your outsourcing company may also provide sales support in forms that you may be currently covering by other means.

-Pro Tip: Make a list of all the current costs that will be replaced by sales outsourcing.
-Make it easy for the decision makers reviewing your budget to see the big picture of how costs compare.
+Pro Tip: Make a list of all the current costs that will be replaced by your sales channel partner.
+Make it easy for the decision makers who review your budget see the big picture of how costs compare.

 Cover Incoming as well as Outgoing